What is whooping cough (pertussis)?

 How do I get vaccinated?

-Contact your GP to arrange vaccination.
-The vaccine is free during pregnancy.
+Contact your GP to arrange for vaccination.

 More information